thornjad/aero/README.md

 Here lives my own configuration for GNU Emacs, blending all the best shit I can find, making a conscious effort for speed, robustness and above all, skillfulness.
 There are many like it, but this one is mine.

-Aero is not intended as a general distribution.
+Aero is not a general distribution Emacs configuration system.
 It undergoes constant evolution; bindings, settings and packages change with no warning and little to no documentation.
 This project is open source as a reference or source of ideas.
 Use at your own risk.

 To get started with Emacs, I highly recommend the distribution responsible for hooking me in: [Spacemacs](https://spacemacs.org).